How to Make Your Property a Place

 A large factor when it comes to location is transportation.
 Placemaking is about creating a community with multiple uses, so providing a space that is easily accessible to a variety of locations goes hand-in-hand with its user experience.
 Access to highways, metro stations, bus routes, bike paths and ride sharing are all needs of an active development.

-Placemaking comes in many forms—developers and designers are also using arrays of amenities and technological advances to create a sense of place within single offices and residential buildings as well–and one of the ideas catching fire is creative placemaking.
-This notion brings together art and culture and weaves in those elements throughout the development, says Juanita Hardy, who serves as a consultant to Urban Land Institute on Creative Placemaking and was formerly senior visiting fellow on the subject.
+Placemaking comes in many forms—developers and designers are also using arrays of amenities and technological advances to create a sense of place within single offices and residential buildings—and one of the ideas catching fire is creative placemaking.
+This notion brings together art and culture, weaving those elements throughout the development, says Juanita Hardy, who serves as a consultant to the Urban Land Institute on creative placemaking and was formerly a senior visiting fellow on the subject.

 “Our research shows that early artist and community engagement, beginning during the design of the real estate development project … is the key to success,” Hardy said.